Header Graphic

 a.
 Background

 1. Inflight Aviation Weather Advisories are forecasts to advise en route aircraft of development of potentially hazardous weather.
-All inflight aviation weather advisories in the conterminous U.S. are issued by the Aviation Weather Center (AWC) in Kansas City, Missouri.
-All heights are referenced MSL, except in the case of ceilings (CIG) which indicate AGL.
+Inflight aviation weather advisories in the conterminous U.S. are issued by the Aviation Weather Center (AWC) in Kansas City, MO, as well as 20 Center Weather Service Units (CWSU) associated with ARTCCs… All heights are referenced MSL, except in the case of ceilings (CIG) which indicate AGL.

-2. There are three types of inflight aviation weather advisories: the Significant Meteorological Information (SIGMET), the Convective SIGMET and the Airmen’s Meteorological Information (AIRMET).
-All of these advisories use the same location identifiers (either VORs, airports, or well-known geographic areas) to describe the hazardous weather areas.
+2. There are four types of inflight aviation weather advisories: the SIGMET, the Convective SIGMET, the AIRMET (text or graphical product), and the Center Weather Advisory (CWA).
+All of these advisories use the same location identifiers (either VORs, airports, or well−known geographic areas) to describe the hazardous weather areas.

-(a) The Severe Weather Watch Bulletins (WWs), (with associated Alert Messages) (AWW), and
+3. The Severe Weather Watch Bulletins (WWs), (with associated Alert Messages) (AWW) supplements these Inflight Aviation Weather Advisories.

-SIGMETs/AIRMETs are issued corresponding to the Area Forecast (FA) areas described in FIG 7-1-5, FIG 7-1-6 and FIG 7-1-7.
+SIGMETs/AIRMET text (WA) products are issued corresponding to the Area Forecast (FA) areas described in FIG 7−1−2 and FIG 7−1−3.
 The maximum forecast period is 4 hours for SIGMETs and 6 hours for AIRMETs.
-Both advisories are considered “widespread” because they must be either affecting or be forecasted to affect an area of at least 3,000 square miles at any one time.
+The G−AIRMET is issued over the CONUS every 6 hours, valid at 3−hour increments through 12 hours with optional forecasts possible during the first 6 hours.
+The first 6 hours of the G−AIRMET correspond to the 6−hour period of the AIRMET.
+SIGMETs and AIRMETs are considered “widespread” because they must be either affecting or be forecasted to affect an area of at least 3,000 square miles at any one time.
 However, if the total area to be affected during the forecast period is very large, it could be that in actuality only a small portion of this total area would be affected at any one time.

 d.
 Convective SIGMET (WST)